 Maybe you're leaving a warehouse party at 4am.
 You've had a really good time but now you have a long, lonely, and eerie and... kinda boring trip home.

 Maybe you're a massive foodie and you're leaving the Night Noodle Festival but there are lots of scary, drunk people around from a weird gig nearby.
 You're trying to power walk but... you're too bloated from all the noodles you just ate.

 Maybe you're a creative professional trying to get to the Creative Jam tonight.
 You've never been to the venue before but it's peak hour, and that's a $30 Uber ride for a 3km distance.
 Maybe you could just walk... with a buddy!

 Under time constraints, we had to think of the best way to create and communicate the concept well.
-We knew what the pain points were, and all we had to do was present a tangible service and UI design.
+We knew what the pain points were, and all we had to do was present a tangible concept.
 We did this by presenting a relatable user story, which also determined the screens we had to make in the small amount of time that we had.
 Adobe XD was used for this as well as pen and paper for cheap, quick iterations and brainstorming.
 Adobe XD was particularly easy to use as there were Material Design templates available to us.
 Creating links within the prototype was also not difficult or time consuming to do.
 This was the final prototype, with the interactive version of it available here (limited functionality).